We live in a rural area with lots of hard work, often resulting in tension. These exercises helped to relieve our neck and shoulder pain.

 Effective Remedies for Neck and Shoulder Tension

-Before making an appointment with doctor or chiropractor, there are a couple of easy and effective remedies for neck and shoulder tension that have helped us and may help to ease your discomfort too.
+Before making an appointment with doctor or chiropractor, there are a couple of easy and effective remedies for neck and shoulder tension that have helped me and may help to ease your discomfort too.
 If you incorporate these exercises into your daily routine - you'll be feeling the benefits after only a few days.

 Rolling and stretching that area of your body can help to relieve and very often get rid of this sometimes very painful condition of tension in the neck and shoulder area, as well as help with headaches and other aches and pains.